Precision Pest Control

 Mosquito & Tick Control in Southern Maine

 Need mosquito and tick control in Southern Maine?
-If mosquitoes are ruining your backyard time or ticks are a concern for your family’s safety in Cumberland or York County, I can help.
-I offer low-impact, effective removal and prevention options, including conventional sprays, natural botanical treatments, and the innovative Tickbox system.
+If mosquitoes are ruining your backyard time or ticks are a concern for your family in Cumberland or York County, I can help.
+I offer low-impact, effective treatment and prevention options, including conventional sprays, natural botanical treatments, and the innovative Tickbox system.
 Solutions are tailored to Southern Maine’s wooded and coastal environments.
-If you’re ready for relief from mosquitoes and ticks in your Shapleigh home or Standish business, contact me today for a free inspection.
+If you are ready for relief from mosquitoes and ticks in your Shapleigh home or Standish business, contact me today for a free inspection.

 Why Mosquitoes & Ticks Are a Problem in Southern Maine

-Southern Maine’s humid summers, wooded trails, and coastal areas create ideal conditions for mosquitoes and ticks year-round.
-Mosquitoes breed in standing water after heavy rains, leading to swarms in backyards and near wetlands.
-Ticks, such as deer ticks, hide in tall grass, leaves, or brush, especially in locations like Waterboro or Scarborough.
-These pests cause itchy bites and can transmit diseases like West Nile virus, Lyme disease, or babesiosis.
-Proactive control is essential for safe outdoor enjoyment in Maine’s variable climate, where spring thaws and summer humidity boost populations.
+Southern Maine’s humid summers, wooded trails, and coastal areas create ideal conditions for mosquitoes and ticks throughout the warmer months.
+Mosquitoes breed in standing water after heavy rains, leading to high activity in backyards and near wetlands.
+Ticks such as deer ticks hide in tall grass, leaves, and brush, especially in locations like Waterboro and Scarborough.
+These pests cause itchy bites and can transmit diseases like West Nile virus, Lyme disease, and babesiosis.
+Proactive control is important for comfortable outdoor living in Maine’s variable climate, where spring thaws and summer humidity drive populations higher.

 Conventional Mosquito and Tick Control

 Need fast and reliable mosquito and tick control?
-My conventional treatment uses a broadcast application with an adulticide to knock down active pests.
-This approach minimizes risks for families and pets once dry.
-It is effective for high-infestation zones like backyards or near wetlands.
-The product dries quickly, usually in under one hour.
+My conventional treatment uses a broadcast application with an adulticide to knock down active pests quickly.
+It is effective for high-activity areas like backyards or properties near wetlands.
+The product dries quickly, typically in under one hour, after which re-entry is appropriate.

 What You Can Expect: